hashicorp/terraform/website/docs/modules/sources.html.markdown

 ```

 If you are using the SaaS version of Terraform Cloud, its private
 registry hostname is `app.terraform.io`.
-If you are using a Terraform Enterprise
+If you use a self-hosted Terraform
-instance, its private registry hostname is the same hostname you use to
+Enterprise instance, its private registry hostname is the same as the host
-access the Terraform Cloud application.
+where you'd access the web UI and the host you'd use when configuring
+the `remote` backend.

 Registry modules support versioning.
 You can provide a specific version as shown
 in the above examples, or use flexible